rossdomke/WeddingFibbage/README.md

 # WeddingFibbage
-Fibbage but for the bride and groom and the bridal party
+Fibbage but for the bride, groom, and the whole bridal party.